A good bowie knife has three essential qualities—a big blade, a full tang, and a wooden handle.

 For a utility Bowie style knife, this Ontario marine raider knife is durable and practical.
 The blank is coated in epoxy powder, which feels rough but great to protect the knife from corrosion.
 For further protection, you get a decent quality (for the price) Cordura sheath.

-With this 9" Bowie knife you have got a Navy SEALs class tactical combat knife at your disposal.
+With this 9″ Bowie knife you have got a Navy SEALs class tactical combat blade at your disposal.
 Despite its small Bowie knife stature, it sure does make you feel secure and sorted at all times.
-At 9” with the blade at just 5,” it makes for a compact, lightweight knife that is easy to use and ferry around—and is especially awesome as a camp Bowie knife.
+At 9” with the blade at just 5,” it makes for a compact, lightweight knife that is easy to use and ferry around—and is especially awesome as a camp knife.